ManuelCrovetto/SixtApp/README.md

   * Espresso Testing Dependencies predictable and easy to use testing dependency, reduced distraction because its low boilerplate content.
 In this case I have tested some of the recyclerView behavior.

-  DO NOT FORGET TO EXPLAIN WHY THERES ONE VIEWMODEL